ACML-Project/acml-model-report/docs/main.md

 Considering our dataset, we have the task of identifying whether excerpts of text can be classified as fake or genuine news articles.
 LSTMs are relevant in this case in that they have feedback connections, allowing them to process entire sequences of data, not just individual data points.
 This makes them highly effective in understanding and predicting patterns in sequential data like text and speech (saxena, 2021).

 Given these strengths, building an LSTM model for the binary classification seemed an appropriate choice.

+## Machine learning algorithm used

+In this implementation, the machine learning algorithm used was a supervised learning approach with a stacked LSTM network.
+The model was trained using backpropagation through time (BPTT) with the Adam optimiser, and classification was guided by the Cross-Entropy Loss function.
+These methods enabled effective optimisation of the LSTM parameters for binary text classification.
+The entire model was trained on labelled fake and real news data, allowing it to learn and generalise patterns that distinguish between the two categories.